hm21/pro_image_editor/README.md

 - ✅ WhatsApp Theme
 - ✅ Movable background image
 - ✅ Improved layer movement and scaling functionality for desktop devices
+- ✅ Super fast performance
+  - ✅ Use isolates for background tasks on Dart native devices
+  - ✅ Use web-workers for background tasks on Dart web devices

 #### Planned features